45 Most Common Types of Spiders in Florida

 There are different types of spiders in Florida.
 The first and most notable is the Bifurcate Trashline Orbweaver.

-This spider, identified by a yellow or red stripe on its abdomen and two closely-spaced lines running down the length of its back, can be found on trash lines during the summer months.
+This spider, identified by a yellow or red stripe on its abdomen and two closely spaced lines running down its back, can be found on trash lines during summer.

 This spider spins an orb web containing sticky radial strands from a center mass suspended over bare ground, allowing it to capture anything that steps on them for dinner.